Welcome Project Inspire Soccer Teams!

 • Will I need to get new assessments?

 Some players may need to arrange to have new IQ and/or Adaptive Behavior assessments (Vineland or ABAS) with a local psychologist in order to confirm either National or full Virtus International eligibility.
 Your local Soccer Team may be able to help make arrangements in your area.
-Athletes should apply with documentation from previous reports and we’ll let you know if new assessments will be needed.
+Athletes should apply with documentation from previous and most recent reports and we’ll let you know if new assessments will be needed.

 • What is the review timeline?